Qhax11/Shadow-Samurai-Showcase/README.md

 	OwnerStateManager->OnTargetDetected();
 }
 ```
-- Event-Driven State Changes: The Intend Handler is the primary trigger for reactive state transitions.
+- <ins>Event-Driven State Changes:</ins> The Intend Handler is the primary trigger for reactive state transitions.
 It registers delegates for critical events:

-- Vulnerable State: When the enemy's Vulnerable tag is added (e.g., after a parry or stagger), the OnVulnerableTagAdded delegate fires, immediately pushing the AI into a Vulnerable state.
+- <ins>Vulnerable State:</ins> When the enemy's Vulnerable tag is added (e.g., after a parry or stagger), the OnVulnerableTagAdded delegate fires, immediately pushing the AI into a Vulnerable state.

 ```c++
 void UAC_IntendHandlerBase::OnVulnerableTagAdded(const UAbilitySystemComponent* AbilitySystemComponent, const FGameplayTag& Tag)